How do we know there is a need for Exercise Science professionals?

 - Research and present concerning topics such as careers, alternative health care, ergogenic aids, weight machines, athletic injuries

 How will I benefit from taking Exercise Science, Sport and Recreation Health Care Tech Prep?

-Students will qualify for college credit (earn up to 19 college credit hours), a $3,000 scholarship, advanced standing and numerous internship opportunities.
+Students will: learn a wide variety of material to prepare them for their continued education in the field of their choice, qualify for college credit while completing the high school program (earn up to 19 college credit hours), a $3,000 scholarship, advanced standing and numerous internship observation opportunities.